-The services provided under this Contract are community-based Substance Abuse and Mental Health ("SAMH") services for a person-centered and familyfocused coordinated system of care.
+The services provided under this Contract are community-based Substance Abuse and Mental Health ("SAMH") services for a person-centered and family-focused coordinated system of care.
 The Contract requires the qualified, direct service, community-based Provider to provide services for adults and/or children with behavioral health issues as authorized in §394.9082, Florida Statutes, consistent with Chapters 394, 397, 916, and §985.03, Florida Statutes (as applicable), State Behavioral Health Services Plan dated January 2011, or the latest version thereof, and in the ME contract with the Florida Department of Children & Families ("DCF") ("Prime Contract"), which is incorporated herein by reference and which may be found on BBHC's website.
+The latest version thereof, and in the ME contract with The School Board of Broward County, which is incorporated herein by reference and which may be found on BBHC's website.

 The Provider shall work in partnership with the ME to meet the needs of individuals, hereinafter referred to as person served, with co-occurring substance abuse and mental health disorders and in need of trauma informed care.
 The partnership process will be open, transparent, dynamic, fluid, and visible.
 The process shall also serve as an opportunity for collaboration to continuously improve the quality of services provided to the residents of Broward Country.
 During the term of the Contract, the ME will require that the Provider participate in the process of improving co-occurring disorder service capability system-wide and in trauma informed care services.
 The Provider shall participate in the ME's initiatives, as applicable.
-To which the ME shall advise, notify, or train the Provider, as deemed appropriate and follow all BBHC's Policies and Procedure which are located at www.bbhcflorida.org and is incorporated herein by reference, in the fulfillment of its contractual obligations and to assist the ME in the fulfillment of its contractual obligations as required in the Prime Contract in the following areas:
+To which the ME shall advise, notify, or train the Provider, as deemed appropriate and follow all BBHC's Policies and Procedure which are located at www.bbhcflorida.org and is incorporated herein by reference, in the fulfillment of its contractual obligations as required in the Prime Contract in the following areas:

 - (1) System of Care Development and Management;

 - (2) Utilization Management;

 - (3) Quality Improvement;

-- (4) Data Collection, Reporting, and Analysis;
+- (4) Data Collection, Reporting, and Analysis:

 - (5) Financial Management; and

 - (6) Disaster Planning and Responsiveness